 2) Race day: take a share

-You can benefit by taking a percentage of each bet that is placed, this will encourage guests who are anxious about losing to get involved as the charity will benefit from their bet.
+You can benefit by taking a percentage of each bet that is placed, this will encourage guests who are anxious about losing money to get involved as the charity will benefit from their bet.

 3) Clay pigeon shoot: competition

-Don’t forget to publicise the auction prior to the event on social media to increase reach!
+Don’t forget to publicise the auction prior to the event on all your social media channels to maximise your reach!